 I have a BA from Nottingham University and a MA by research from Exeter University.
 I have the Higher Education Teaching Qualification from Newcastle University.

-Fellow of Chartered Institute of Housing
+Chartered Member of the Chartered Institute of Housing (formerly designated as a Fellow)

 Fellow of the Higher Education Academy (formerly Institute of Teaching and Learning)